2mac/rockbot/CONFIG.md

 - `channels` - A list of channels to join.
 - `command_char` - The character by which rockbot will recognize a command originating from IRC. (default: `,`)
+- `database` - Path to the database file.
 - `ignore` - A list of nicks for whom to ignore incoming messages.
 - `log_level` - Sets the verbosity of program logging.
 One of DEBUG, INFO, WARN, ERROR. (default: INFO)